Kenner Star Wars action figures

-Between 1978 to 1985, Kenner produced and sold action figures based on the Star Wars franchise.
+The Kenner Star Wars action figures were produced by the toy company Kenner, which released 96 action figures, multiple vehicles, and playsets based on the Star Wars franchise between 1978 and 1985.
 From a line of over 100 unique toys, a total of more than 300 million units were sold during their original run.
 Kenner began producing new Star Wars action figures in 1995.